-The City of Ashland, through its Community & Economic Development Department which includes the divisions of: Building & Code Enforcement, Planning, Economic Development, and Ashland Assisted Housing, is the lead agency for implementing the 2020-2024 Consolidated Plan and the 2020 Action Plan.
-The Departments works closely with other departments in the City government, particularly Finance, Police, Fire, Legal, Engineering and Utilities.
+The City of Ashland, through its Community & Economic Development Department which includes the divisions of: Building & Code Enforcement, Planning, Economic Development, and Ashland Assisted Housing, is the lead agency for implementing the 2020-2024 Consolidated Plan.
+The Departments works closely with other departments in the City government, particularly Finance, Police, Fire, Legal, and Utilities.

-In addition to its partnerships with multiple non-profit agencies and public service recipients, the Department also has a strong working relationship with Ashland Alliance, the local chamber of commerce.
+In addition to its partnerships with multiple non-profit agencies and public service recipients, the Department also has strong working relationships with Ashland Alliance, the local chamber of commerce.